-For more information on Title IX, see Alamo Colleges District Policies H: Civil Rights/Title IX.
+For more information, see Alamo Colleges District Policies H: Civil Rights/Title IX

-20-D. Workplace Violence and Abuse of Minors
+20-C. Workplace Violence and Abuse of Minors

 SAC is committed to providing a safe and secure academic and work environment.
 All employees are expected to review and understand all provisions of Alamo Colleges District Board Policies and Procedures D.4.6.1 to ensure a safe workplace and to reduce the risk of violence, threats of violence, harassment, retaliation, intimidation, or coercion.